Opal Williams

 or anything.

 On the call, Opal worried that Stephen was without important medication.
+He's supposed to be taking high blood pressure medication and

-Opal explained that she'd last seen Stephen at a restaurant four days earlier, where the couple ate with her cousin Charlie Lehman and a family friend named Ricky King.
+Opal explained that she'd last seen Stephen at a restaurant four days earlier, where the couple ate with her cousin, Charlie Lehman, and a family friend named Ricky King.

 We had a little bit of an argument, but